 Like their jellyfish counterparts, coral polyps have stinging cells in their tentacles that allow them to catch, debilitate and feed on their small fish prey and plankton, microscopic marine organisms that cannot propel themselves against water currents.
 They also feed on micronutrients floating in the water.

-Another food source comes from the mutual symbiotic relationship between coral polyps and algae.
+Another food source is the mutual symbiotic relationship between coral polyps and algae.
 Tiny algae use corals as homes, and in return, algae use their photosynthesising ability to harness the sunlight and make food for the coral.
 Now, that is relationship goals!

 Corals Can Also Move … Animals, Remember

 While adult corals remain fixed to the ocean floor, their larvae possess the ability to swim.
-During reproduction, corals release sperm and eggs into the water, which fertilise to form small swimming coral larvae.
-These baby corals can ride ocean currents until they discover a suitable location to settle.
+During reproduction, corals release sperm and eggs into the water, which fertilise to form tiny swimming coral larvae.
+These baby corals can ride ocean currents until they discover a suitable settling location.
 Once they find an adequate spot, they will swim downward and attach themselves to the seabed, growing and developing into new coral colonies.
 This unique mobility in the early stages of their life cycle allows corals to colonise new areas and contribute to the expansion of coral reefs.

 Corals Species Come in All Colours, Shapes, and Sizes

-There are hundreds of different coral reef species that differ in formation, structure, colours, shapes, and sizes.
-In general, coral reefs are classified into 4 main types: fringing, barrier, platform, and atolls or circular reefs.
+Hundreds of coral reef species differ in formation, structure, colour, shape, and size.
+Coral reefs are generally classified into four main types: fringing, barrier, platform, and atolls or circular reefs.

 A. Fringing reefs, also called shore reefs, grow near the shore and thrive in shallow water, like the Red Sea corals.

-B. Barrier reefs, unlike fringing reefs, are densely populated away from the shore, particularly when the seabed sharply drops, like the Australian Great Barrier Reef.
+B. Barrier reefs, unlike fringing reefs, are densely populated away from the shore, particularly when the seabed sharply drops, as in the Australian Great Barrier Reef case.

 Colours

-Zooxanthellae produce coloured pigments that exhibit different colours depending on their species and chlorophyll colour, and their colours can vary according to environmental changes, such as temperature and light conditions.
-Since polyps’ tissues are clear, zooxanthellae’s pigments are visible, and the corals get their beautiful colours.
+Zooxanthellae produce coloured pigments that vary depending on their species and chlorophyll colour.
+These pigments can also vary according to environmental changes, such as temperature and light conditions.
+Since polyps’ tissues are transparent, zooxanthellae’s pigments are visible, and the corals get beautiful colours.

 Shapes

-Corals vary diversely in their shapes, and some are even named based on their unique shapes.
+Corals vary in shape; some are even named based on their unique shapes.
 Branching corals, for instance, grow outwards like tree branches.
-Mound and boulder corals grow as humungous mounds on the seabed; brain corals are similar to the human brain with their maze-like patterns; pillar corals grow as tall vertical structures that resemble skyscrapers in a city skyline, and mushroom corals resemble mushrooms tops.
+Mound and boulder corals grow as humungous mounds on the seabed.
+Brain corals resemble the human brain with their maze-like patterns.
+Pillar corals grow as tall vertical structures that resemble skyscrapers in a city skyline, and mushroom corals resemble mushroom tops.

 Sizes

-Corals can grow to be really, really enormous.
+Corals can grow to be enormous.
 You might have heard about the largest reef in the world, the Great Barrier Reef.
-Located in Australia, it is so gigantic; it is believed to be the same size as Texas and can actually be seen from outer space!
+Located in Australia, it is so gigantic; it is believed to be the same size as Texas and can be seen from outer space!

-Coral reefs represent less than 1% of the ocean but house over 25% of the entire world’s marine life.
-Millions of marine flora and fauna rely on this elaborate ecosystem.
-They’re basically called underwater rainforests because of the huge biodiversity they support, providing food, habitats, and protection for huge communities of marine creatures from algae, sea grass, fish, seabirds, starfish, clams, and eels to seahorses, dolphins, sharks, turtles, crustaceans, and many more.
+Coral reefs represent less than 1% of the ocean but house over 25% of the world’s marine life.
+Millions of aquatic flora and fauna rely on this elaborate ecosystem.
+They’re called underwater rainforests because of the enormous biodiversity they support.
+They provide food, habitats, and protection for vast communities of marine creatures, from algae, sea grass, fish, seabirds, starfish, clams, and eels to seahorses, dolphins, sharks, turtles, crustaceans, and many more.

 Corals LIKE the Sun, but They Do Not LOVE It

 Corals need sunlight to grow.
-Or more specifically, the algae hosted by corals need abundant sunlight to photosynthesise to provide corals with the nutrients they need.
+More specifically, the algae hosted by corals need abundant sunlight to photosynthesise and provide corals with the nutrients they need.
 That is why clear, warm, and shallow water with sufficient oxygen is where corals thrive.
-It is most likely that you find corals shallower than 70 metres where sunlight can easily reach them.
+You will likely find corals shallower than 70 metres where sunlight can easily reach them.

-Corals have adapted to grow sideways and outwards instead of growing vertically in the water to prevent newer corals from being exposed outside the water, especially when seawater levels vary due to global temperature fluctuations.
-This also allows that each layer of polyps gets an equal share of sunlight and nutrients as their neighbours.
+Corals have adapted to grow sideways and outwards instead of growing vertically in the water to prevent newer corals from being exposed outside the water, significantly when seawater levels vary due to global temperature fluctuations.
+This also allows each layer of polyps to get an equal share of sunlight and nutrients as their neighbours.

 However, too much of anything invites the beginning of a mess.
-Too much heat and sunlight will over warm the water, and coral reefs will start to expel the residing algae that are essential for their survival.
-This action causes the algae to lose their bright colours and will eventually turn white, a process known as bleaching.
+Too much heat and sunlight will overheat the water, and coral reefs will start to expel the residing algae that are essential for their survival.
+This action causes the algae to lose their bright colours and eventually turn white, a process known as bleaching.
 When the coral reef is bleached, it dies.
-Unfortunately, four major coral bleaching events in the last 20 years left some coral reef ecosystems completely ruined.
+Unfortunately, four major coral bleaching events in the last twenty years ruined some coral reef ecosystems.

 A Few Types of Corals Prefer the Deep and the Cold

-You would probably never see these types of corals unless you are an expert diver.
-These deep-sea lovers do not rely on their algae guests for photosynthesis, but they feed solely on dissolved food particles in the water.
+You would probably never see these corals unless you are an expert diver.
+These deep-sea lovers do not rely on their algae guests for photosynthesis but feed solely on dissolved food particles in the water.
 Scientists have found reefs up to 4000 metres deep in water as cold as 4 ºC.

 Coral Reefs are Quite Picky With Their Water Environments

-Corals grow mainly in strong water currents, and this was something that puzzled scientists because fast currents were avoided by most creatures.
-Then, they found out that strong currents better circulate cold water, thus stabilising the water temperature and preventing water from overheating— something that corals cherish.
+Corals grow mainly in strong water currents, which puzzled scientists because most creatures avoid fast currents.
+Then, they discovered that strong currents better circulate cold water, thus stabilising the water temperature and preventing water from overheating—something that corals cherish.

-The first coral reefs date back around 240 million years; that is even before the dinosaurs were alive!
-Coral reefs that exist today are between 5,000 -10,000 years old, such as the Great Barrier Reef.
+The first coral reefs date back around 240 million years, even before the dinosaurs were alive!
+Today’s Coral reefs, such as the Great Barrier Reef, are between 5,000 and 10,000 years old.
 In good environmental conditions, coral colonies can live for thousands of years.
 In perfect, optimum conditions, they could live forever!

 Corals are One of the Slowest-growing Species on Earth

-From polyps all the way to the coral reef is a thousand-year-old story.
-A coral reef spreading for just a few square kilometres may need around 1 million years to grow.
-This explains why they have extremely long lifespans.
+It is a thousand-year-old story from polyps to the coral reef.
+A coral reef spreading for just a few square kilometres may need around 1 million years to grow, which explains why they have incredibly long lifespans.
 Their growth rate depends on several factors, such as location, water quality, pollution, nutrition, etc., and it can range from 1cm to 10 cm per annum.

 Coral Reefs Stabilise The Seabed and Protect Coasts

 This phenomenon allows corals to serve as nesting grounds for various marine species.
-It creates a haven for creatures to mate and lay eggs, and the abundance of seagrass makes coral reefs nurseries for marine mammals such as dugongs.
+Coral reefs create a haven for creatures to mate and lay eggs, and the abundance of seagrass makes coral reefs nurseries for marine mammals such as dugongs.

 You will never find corals in murky water!
-Corals have a built-in filtration system with minute sieves that filter particulate matter and debris from the water leaving it crystal clear.
-As the number of corals increases within a reef, they can process larger water quantities.
+Corals have a built-in filtration system with minute sieves that filter particulate matter and debris from the water, leaving it crystal clear.
+As corals increase within a reef, they can process larger water quantities.
 Even when the polyp dies, filtration partially continues with its skeleton.
-This housekeeping ability positively influences the local ecology as they provide marine life with a clean environment free from pollutants and harmful chemicals.
+This housekeeping ability positively influences the local ecology by providing marine life with a clean environment free from pollutants and harmful chemicals.
 Fascinating, isn’t it?

 Coral Reefs Possess Medicinal Properties

 Since ancient times, corals have been used for medicinal purposes, but a wealth of medical secrets is still obscured within these gems.
-In ancient Indian medicine, coral calx, known as Praval Bhasma, was used to treat calcium deficiencies and bone disorders.
+In ancient Indian medicine, coral calx, Praval Bhasma, was used to treat calcium deficiencies and bone disorders.
 Other cultures utilised powdered coral shells, rich in calcium carbonate, to alleviate digestion disorders.
-Nowadays, coral shells find application in bone grafting for complex fractures and the symptomatic management of diseases like AIDS and cancer.
+Nowadays, coral shells are helpful in bone grafting for complex fractures and the symptomatic management of diseases like AIDS and cancer.
 They are also used in physiotherapy to reduce pain.
-Finally, scientists have discovered proteins in corals with the potential to attack cancer cells.
+Finally, scientists have discovered proteins in corals that can potentially attack cancer cells.

-However, due to the threat of coral extinction caused by pollution and climate change, there are strict regulations on the corals’ use in medicine, although some countries still permit their use in local or traditional remedies.
+However, due to the threat of coral extinction caused by pollution and climate change, strict regulations are placed on corals’ use in medicine.
+However, some countries still permit the use of local or traditional remedies.

 Corals Nurture the Tourism Industry

-Coral reefs offer more than support for marine life; they also provide income for countries and millions of people.
-The vibrant colours, diverse marine life, and thrilling diving experiences offered by coral reefs make them highly sought-after destinations for tourists worldwide.
-Over 70 million tourists flock to coral reef locations annually, with activities like snorkelling and scuba diving being major attractions.
+Coral reefs provide more than support for marine life; they also provide income for countries and millions of people.
+Their vibrant colours, diverse marine life, and thrilling diving experiences make them highly sought-after destinations for tourists worldwide.
+Over 70 million tourists flock to coral reef locations annually, with activities like snorkelling and scuba diving being significant attractions.

-The tourism industry associated with coral reefs is valued at approximately $36 billion per year and is a significant driver of local economies.
-Countries, like Panama, with its tropical allure and oceanic wonders, benefit greatly from coral reef tourism, bringing in vital income for the region.
+The tourism industry associated with coral reefs is valued at approximately $36 billion annually and is a significant driver of local economies.
+Countries like Panama, with its tropical allure and oceanic wonders, benefit significantly from coral reef tourism, which brings vital income to the region.

 Sadly, Coral Reefs Are Endangered!

-Pollution, oil spills, and, most importantly, climate change, which makes the water much warmer and very acidic, all add massive stress to our coral populations around the world.
-Coral bleaching is now happening more and more frequently and severely as oceans are warming up, leaving corals vulnerable and starving to death.
-It is anticipated that if action is not taken against global warming, coral reefs will be wiped out completely within a few decades, leaving everything on our planet at risk.
+Pollution, oil spills, and, most importantly, climate change, which makes the water much warmer and acidic, all stress our coral populations worldwide.
+Coral bleaching is happening more frequently and severely as oceans are warming up, leaving corals vulnerable and starving to death.
+It is anticipated that if action is not taken against global warming, coral reefs will be wiped out entirely within a few decades, leaving everything on our planet at risk.
 Some countries, like Australia, Belize and Mauritius, have already taken action to protect their coral reefs.

 Therefore, it is critical to contribute, even a little bit, to saving those precious creatures.
 Check out those simple tips: